Nutrient neutrality advice in the Lenham area

 The Stodmarsh Nature Reserve is protected under European Law and is managed by Natural England.
 Natural England has identified that the water quality in the lakes has deteriorated.
 The water quality targets have also recently been tightened.

-Please note these documents may not meet accessibility guidance as they have been created by Natural England.
+These documents may not meet accessibility guidance as they have been created by Natural England.

 Previous Natural England advice